Our site engineers only need to inspect external drains and do not need to enter your house or meet with anyone.

 Many people are not sure what type of off mains drainage system they have.
-After all, unless you are something of an expert, it can be pretty tricky working it out since they are tucked neatly away underground.
+After all, it can be pretty tricky working it out since they are tucked neatly away underground.
 And if the system is working as it should do, most people are happy to leave it well alone.

 There are three main different types of off mains drainage tank - a septic tank, a sewage treatment plant and a cesspit.
-Septic tanks and sewage treatment plants will then have some form of pipe which runs from the tank, and which typically takes some of the waste water and safely discharges it either into the ground, or to a local watercourse or ditch.
+Septic tanks and sewage treatment plants will then have an outlet pipe which runs from the tank, and which typically takes some of the waste water and discharges it either into the ground, or to a local watercourse or ditch.
 If you have a septic tank which discharges into a ditch, is this ok?

-The waste from most septic tanks flows to a soakaway system, also known as a drainage field.
-Let me explain quickly what a soakaway system or drainage field does.
-It is usually a network of perforated or slotted pipes which allow waste water from the septic tank to percolate through and into the surrounding sub soils.
-This provides a form of treatment of the waste water, which can then safely pass into the soil without causing a pollution.
-If your septic tank doesn't have a soakaway system, the waste water will instead flow through a sealed pipe and empty straight into a ditch or a local water course.
+The waste from most septic tanks flows to a soakaway system or a drainage field.
+A drainage field is typically a network of perforated or slotted pipes which allow waste water from the septic tank to percolate through and into the surrounding sub soils.
+A soakaway can be any other type of system which allows wastewater to pass into the ground, such as a bore hole soakaway or soakaway chamber.
+This provides a form of treatment of the waste water, which can then pass into the soil.
+If your septic tank doesn't have a drainage field or soakaway system, the waste water will instead flow through a sealed pipe and empty straight into a ditch or a local water course.

 In a word, yes.
 The problem is that the waste water that comes from septic tanks is no longer considered safe to pass straight into local watercourses or ditches without any form of treatment.
 A soakaway system or drainage field provides a form of treatment, so the waste water doesn't cause a pollution.
 But a sealed pipe will literally take the untreated waste straight to its destination, and into the local environment where it can cause real issues.

 You are no longer allowed to have a septic tank which discharges into a ditch or a local watercourse.
 If you have a septic tank, it must connect to a soakaway system which is appropriate to your property and the ground conditions.
 In recent years, you were only made to take action to remedy this if your system was found to be causing a pollution.
-But new legislation due to come into force in 2020 will mean that anyone with a septic tank which discharges into a ditch MUST upgrade their system.
-The legislation also states that if you are selling your property before 2020, you have a duty to upgrade the system prior to selling it.
+But the General Binding Rules which are currently in force dictate that anyone with a septic tank which discharges into a ditch must upgrade their system by January 2020.
+The legislation also states that if you are selling your property before 2020, the system must be upgraded as part of the sale.

 It's not easy to tell, because the system is underground.
 If a ditch runs close to your property, you can take a look to see if you can spot the end of the outlet pipe which would run from your septic tank, and which is often visible.